anton-mel/HALOTESTING/README.md

 - **Shared memory**: Fixed size, no overflow risk (circular overwrite)

 > [!NOTE]
 > Sample rate configuration is handled manually by the maintainer due to the separated workload architecture.
-Contact the maintainer if you need to update the sample rate, as the Intan GUI is no longer responsible for this in pipelined mode.
+Contact the maintainer if you need to update the sample rate, as the Intan GUI is no longer responsible for it.

 ### Pipeline failed over time